Today, I will share with you the biography of West Bengal artist Jamini Roy. He dedicated and sacrificed a lot to keep

 Here in the art College, Jamini diligently learned and became proficient in the Western academic technique.
 The encouragement and admiration of Principal Darcy Brown, form the primary skills of Jamini Roy in his life.

+We found a portrait of Jamini Roy Painting with unique style.
 Jamini Roy started his career as Portrait painter on commission.
 But, he was not happy with his work.
 So, once in year 1925 he went to Kalighat temple.
-Outside of temple he saw his interesting style painting.
+Outside of the temple he saw his interesting style painting.

 He came to understand his aim to come here.
-He knew that, Bengali folk art was use for three different things.
+He knew that Bengali folk art was used for three different things.

 Third thing is that, World understands the Importance of Indian Art.

-In 1930’s decade created so many popular artworks.
-During British rule in India in year 1938 he became first Indian whose artwork was exhibited on Kolkata roads.
+In the 1930’s decade created so many popular artworks.
+During British rule in India in the year 1938, he became first Indian whose artwork was exhibited on Kolkata roads.
 In 1940, his paintings became famous among the middle class Indians.
-Therewithal, people of European countries also aspirant for buying the Jamini’s paintings.
-He got surprised because of his support & popularity among people Worldwide.
+Therewithal, people of European countries also aspirant for buying his paintings.
+He got surprised because of that much support & popularity among worldwide people.

 After some interval, his paintings representing the indigenous traditional Kalighat style as well as Vishnupur’s Terakota style of painting.